aliimrancppa/MMS-doc/docs/source/index.rst

 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients. has its documentation hosted on Read the Docs.123456 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.